Skip to content

 So if the risks are so high, why does everyone keep doing it?
 The answer often lies in the platform’s own built-in limitations.

-A standard search in LinkedIn Sales Navigator, for instance, still caps your results at 2,500 profiles.
-That frustrating limit has been in place since 2022 and creates a major bottleneck for any team trying to build a comprehensive, targeted prospect list.
+A standard search in LinkedIn Sales Navigator can still expose only a limited set of results at a time.
+That creates a bottleneck for teams trying to build comprehensive targeted lists.

-This single restriction is the main reason up to 80% of B2B teams end up exploring scraping tools.
-A typical search for an ideal customer profile—say, a ‘Head of Growth’ at a US-based SaaS company with 100-1,000 employees—can easily return between 1,200 and 3,000 profiles.
+This single restriction is one reason B2B teams explore scraping tools.
+A typical search for an ideal customer profile, say, a ‘Head of Growth’ at a US-based SaaS company with 100-1,000 employees, can return more results than a rep can realistically review.
 Scraping tools promise to unlock all of them.

 The core appeal of scraping isn’t just about getting more data; it’s about breaking free from platform-imposed limits that teams feel are holding back their growth.